octokit/app.js/README.md

 ## Authenticating as an Installation

 Once you have authenticated as a GitHub App, you can use that in order to request an installation access token.
 Calling `requestToken()` automatically performs the app authentication for you.
 This token is scoped for your specific app and expires after an hour.
+See also the [GitHub Developer Docs](https://developer.github.com/apps/building-github-apps/authenticating-with-github-apps/#authenticating-as-an-installation).

 ```js
 const App = require('@octokit/app')